Sebastian Deisler: International career

 Deisler played for the Germany national team between 2000 and 2006, winning 36 international caps and scoring three goals.
 He made his debut for the team in a friendly match against the Netherlands on 23 February 2000 and was also part of the German squad at the Euro 2000 finals four months later, appearing in all three group matches before the Germans disappointingly exited the competition in the first round.
 On 2 September 2000, he scored his first goal for Germany as he opened their 2–0 win over Greece in the 2002 FIFA World Cup qualifying.

 Due to injuries, he missed both the 2002 and 2006 FIFA World Cups, the latter being held in Germany, as well as UEFA Euro 2004.
 In 2005, he appeared in all of the German team's five matches at the 2005 FIFA Confederations Cup in Germany.
 His last match for the Germany national team was a friendly against Italy on 1 March 2006.

 Personal life

-Deisler has a Brazilian wife named Eunice dos Santos Santana.
-The couple have a son named Raphael.
+Following his retirement in January 2007, Deisler withdrew almost entirely from public life, returning to the southwest of Germany and settling in the Freiburg area, near his hometown of Lörrach.
+He avoided contact with both the football industry and the media, including former close associates such as Uli Hoeneß and Ottmar Hitzfeld, and continued to receive treatment for his depression for a number of years after his retirement.
+He has maintained occasional contact with childhood friends, sometimes playing recreational football with them.

-The level of formal education he reached is technical college.
-He mentions basketball, food, music and movies as his hobbies.
+In 2009, he published Zurück ins Leben (Back to Life), co-written with journalist Michael Rosentritt, in which he chronicled his playing career and his experiences with depression—one of the few public acts he undertook following his withdrawal from football.

-In September 2007, Deisler stated that he was in the process of writing a book.
-The book was released in 2009.
+In 2018, a photograph emerged on social media showing Deisler at an amateur football tournament, marking a rare public appearance after years out of sight.

-As of 2014, he lived in Freiburg.
+In November 2019, Hoeneß spoke publicly about Deisler for the first time in years at a panel discussion hosted by Teresa Enke, widow of goalkeeper Robert Enke, recounting details of Deisler's final training camp and his decision to retire.